rosschapman/internetross/blog.md

 </style>

 <h2>Foreword</h2>
-Just over a year ago I started this journal as an outlet to brain dump the thought stuff that drifts in and out of my mind and workspaces while career-ing as a professional software engineer.
-There are teases, fancies, adventures, inquisitions, pretenses, punditry, delves.
-The blog as sympathetic ear, I suppose, for an epistemophile winding his way through the labyrinth.
-There's just so much to consider in and around the code.
-How to read it, write it, execute it, change it, share it.
-It's fucking wild.
+Just over a year ago I started this journal as an outlet to brain dump about that thought stuff that emerges while career-ing as a professional software engineer.
+Herein you'll find teases, fancies, adventures, inquisitions, pretenses, punditry, delves.
+The blog as sympathetic ear, I suppose, for an epistemophile winding his way through layered systems.
+There's just so much to consider *in* the code, as we say -- perhaps presumptiously believing there is already a there there.
+Of course, we must also consider what's around the code as well.
+There's a lot of material to deal with.
+How to read it, write it, execute it, change it, share it, delete it, etc...

 <h2>Table of Contents</h2>